snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md

 <TabItem value="ecommerce" label="Snowplow E-commerce">

 - `snowplow_ecommerce`: Recommended way to run the package.
-This selection includes all models within the Snowplow E-commerce as well as any custom models you have created.
+This selection includes all models within the Snowplow E-commerce as well as any custom models you have created
 - `snowplow_ecommerce_lean_tests`: Recommended way to test the models within the package.
-See the testing section for more details.
+See the testing section for more details

 </TabItem>
 </Tabs>